Jofr3/needle/README.md

 # Needle

-`Needle` is a Neovim plugin for easily managing and vewing local marks.
+`Needle` is a Neovim plugin for easily managing, navigating and viewing local marks.

 ## What does it do?

-- Lets you create marks, and assigns an available letter automaticly, from `q` to `m`.
+- Lets you create local marks, and assigns an available character automatically, from `q` to `m`.
-- It renames all of the marks when adding or removing them, so the keybinds stay relative to the order of the marks.
+- It renames all of the marks when adding or removing them, so the marks stay relative to the keybinds.
-- It displays the marks on the signcolumn.
+- It displays and updates all the marks on the sign column.

+## Demo

+## Why?

+When I first discovered local marks in `Neovim` I saw a lot of potential in them, but the lack of speed, flexibility and ease of use kept me from using them.
+After some searching, I didn't fine a solution that satisfied me, so I took it upon myself.
+This plugin is heavily inspired by `Harpoon` (hence this plugin name), since it also deals with marks, but just global ones.
+I wanted a similar experience when it comes to ease of use and flexibility.

 ## Installation